 Borrow against the equity in your home—but be careful

 Home equity loans allow you to borrow against your home’s value over the amount of any mortgages against the property.
 They can provide access to large amounts of money and can be a little easier to qualify for than other types of loans because you are using your home as security.

 A home equity loan is a type of second mortgage.
 Your first mortgage is the one you used to purchase the property, but you can use additional loans to borrow against the home if you've built up enough equity.
 Using your home to guarantee a loan comes with some risks, however.

 You can use one of two options when you borrow with a home equity loan.

 You can take a large lump sum of cash up front and repay the loan over time with fixed monthly payments.
-Your interest rate will be set when you borrow and should remain fixed for the life of your loan.
+Your interest rate will be set when you borrow and should remain fixed for the life of the loan.
 Each monthly payment reduces your loan balance and covers some of your interest costs.
 This is an amortizing loan.

 The HELOC is the most flexible option because you always have control over your loan balance—and, by extension, your interest costs.
 You pay interest only on the amount that you actually use from your pool of available money.